 There are so many great places to explore on your romantic getaway to the Blue Mountains.
 With some of the most beautiful natural landscapes in New South Wales, stunning waterfalls and majestic valleys you could devote an entire weekend to hiking and exploring the natural environment alone!
 Or, explore the local secrets and hidden gems in the Blue Mountains and surrounding villages.
 Start planning your intrepid and romantic weekend getaway!

 If you’ve got the sort of love story that feels fated, like it was written in the stars, then this is the perfect romantic Blue Mountains activity for you!
 Away from the bright city lights, you’ll be able to see the full fabric of constellations that light up the night sky.
-The stargazing tours are run by astrophysicist and astronomer with over 10 years experience as a stargazing guide.
-From tours, stargazing events, dinners and bespoke packages, there is no end of ways to take in the beauty of the stars
+The stargazing tours are run by an astrophysicist and astronomer with over 10 years' experience as a stargazing guide.
+From tours, stargazing events, dinners and bespoke packages, there is no end of ways to take in the beauty of the stars.

 Get back in touch with nature